psedik/deck/tarot-cards/minor-arcana/cups/index.md

 The **Court of Cups** personifies this mastery, from the **Page's** wide-eyed curiosity to the **King's** composed and compassionate leadership.

 To draw a card from the Suit of Cups is to be handed a chalice.
 Your task is to honor its contents, whether bitter or sweet, and to know that feeling itself is a compass pointing you toward a more authentic, connected, and deeply lived life.

+### An Invitation

+Shuffle only the Cups cards and ask, “What feeling wants expression today?”
+Write, sketch, or sing whatever surfaces—let the suit speak through you.